Learn the Filipino Trick for Measuring Water for Rice

-- Dip the tip of your middle finger into the pot until it just touches the top of the rice, and add more water until it reaches the first joint of your middle finger.
+- Dip the tip of your fingers straight down into the pot until they just touch the the rice, and add more water until it reaches the first joint of your middle finger.

 Boom.
-You've got the correct water-to-rice ratio for perfectly steamed rice.
+You've got the correct water-to-rice ratio for perfectly cooked rice.